-OGE is a small agency with fewer than 70 employees.
-While the potential for fraud exists in any organization and level, OGE has taken the necessary steps to eliminate or significantly reduce fraud by implementing financial and administrative internal controls to monitor the potential risk.
-These controls include but are not limited to a separation of duties and responsibilities of actionable personnel so that no one person has complete control over a financial action.
-At least three distinct levels of administrative review occur within OGE, along with several additional checks of the action by our financial shared service provider (FSSP).
+OGE is a small agency with fewer than 80 employees.
+Potential for fraud exists in any organization and at any level, however, OGE is proactive in taking the necessary measures to significantly reduce fraud by implementing financial and administrative internal controls to monitor the potential risk.
+These controls are routinely evaluated and, if necessary, redesigned to increase their effectiveness and address potential weak areas.
+OGE's internal controls include, but are not limited to, a separation of duties and responsibilities of actionable personnel so that no one person has complete control over a financial transaction.
+There are a minimum of three distinct levels of administrative review within OGE, along with additional reviews of the transaction by our financial shared service provider (FSSP).
 Routine reports on payroll, beneficiary payments, contracts, and purchase and travel cards are run and evaluated by multiple personnel at both the FSSP and agency level.
-All purchases are approved at supervisory level, validated by the Budget Officer and cross-referenced by budgetary personnel at the FSSP.
-Receipt of procured items is obtained by employee signature and verified by an approving official outside the procurement action chain.
-Payment invoices are verified by the Contracting Officer's Representative, the Budget Officer, and again at the FSSP level.
+Agency senior leadership is routinely briefed on the contents of these reports.
+All agency purchases are approved through the supervisory chain, validated by the Budget Officer and cross-referenced by budgetary personnel at the FSSP.
+Receipt of procured items is obtained by employee signature and reviewed and verified by an approving official outside the procurement action chain.
+Invoice payments are verified by the Contracting Officer's Representative, the Budget Officer, and again at the FSSP level.
 Audits of Government Purchase Card transactions are conducted annually by FSSP auditors to ensure compliance and use of proper procedures.
-OGE continues to monitor and evaluate implemented internal controls on an annual basis, constantly seeking improved methods and accountability to guard against potential fraudulent practices.
+Signed receipt of controlled items (mobile phones, laptops, etc.) is mandatory, reviewed, and approved by management and the OGE CIO, and verified on an annual basis and updated, as needed.
+OGE continues to monitor and evaluate implemented internal controls on an annual basis, constantly seeking improved methods and accountability to safeguard against potential fraudulent practices.